Winnaretta Singer: Relatives

 Winnaretta's older brother, Adam Mortimer Singer, became one of England's landed gentry.
 Her younger sister, Isabelle-Blanche (1869–1896) married Jean, duc Decazes.
 Their daughter, Daisy Fellowes, was raised by Winnaretta after Isabelle-Blanche's death and became a noted socialite, magazine editor, and fashion trendsetter.
 Winnaretta's younger brother, Paris Singer, was one of the architects and financiers of the resort of Palm Beach, Florida; he had a son by Isadora Duncan.
-Another brother, Washington Singer, became a substantial donor to the University College of the southwest of England, which later became the University of Exeter; one of the university's buildings is named in his honor.
+Another brother, Washington Singer, became a substantial donor to the University College of the South West of England, now the University of Exeter; one of the university's buildings is named in his honor.

 Marriages and relationships

 Princesse Louis de Scey-Montbeliard, 1889.
 By John Singer Sargent (1856–1925).

 Although known within private social circles to be a lesbian, Winnaretta married at the age of 22 to Count Louis de Scey-Montbéliard (fr).
-The marriage was annulled in 1892 by the Catholic church, five years after a wedding night that reportedly included the bride's climbing atop an armoire and threatening to kill the groom if he came near her.
+The marriage was annulled in 1892 by the Catholic church, five years after a wedding night that family stories say included the bride's climbing atop an armoire and threatening to kill the groom if he came near her.

 In 1893, at the age of 28, she stepped companionably into an equally chaste marriage with the 59-year-old Prince Edmond de Polignac (1834–1901), a gay amateur composer.
 Although it was a mariage blanc (unconsummated marriage), or indeed a lavender marriage (a union between a gay man and a lesbian), it was based on profound platonic love, mutual respect, understanding, and artistic friendship, expressed especially through their love of music.
 The same year, Singer exhibited her work at the Palace of Fine Arts at the World's Columbian Exposition in Chicago, Illinois.